Felony murder and the death penalty in the United States

 Most jurisdictions in the United States of America maintain the felony murder rule.
 In essence, the felony murder rule states that when an offender kills (regardless of intent to kill) in the commission of a dangerous or enumerated crime (called a felony in some jurisdictions), the offender, and also the offender's accomplices or co-conspirators, may be found guilty of murder.
 It means that the common law malice required for murder is "implied as a matter of law for homicides arising from felonies."
 It is a widely criticized feature of American criminal law.
 Initially, it was widely believed by scholars that the felony murder rule had originated in England.
-However, more recent scholarship has argued that it likely originated in the United States, separately from England.
+However, more recent scholarship has argued that it likely originated in the United States, independently of England.
 Its historic roots have been called "deep but terribly obscure".

 There are two forms of the felony murder doctrine practiced in the United States.
 The first uses a "dangerous felony" approach, which relies upon felonies which are thought to be dangerous listed in the felony-murder statute and if the defendant commits one of those felonies, it triggers the rule.
 The other form requires that the defendant commit an act clearly dangerous to human life while committing a felony and does not rely on any enumerated felonies in a statute.
 Further, whether the murder is considered first or second degree murder depends on the jurisdiction.